 Head to the Fishing Line page for more information.

 Swivels and Lure Clips

-Lure Clips some in handy when you are changing lures.
+Lure Clips come in handy when you are changing lures.
 This means no cutting line and no new knots.
 There are some good ones on the market that I’ve used with no problems.
 This does go against some traditional thinking that a knot should be the only thing between your line and the lure, but I’ve used them and they work well.
-They also work like a loop knot and give your lure some better action.
+They also work as a loop knot and give your lure some better action.

 The term “Leader” means that you have a different line attached to your lure than the fishing line coming from your reel.
 There are lots of reasons for this, the main one having to do with abrasion resistance.
 Most of the fish you’ll catch along the Texas coast have sharp teeth, rough mouths, gill plates, or all three.
-They also live in a tough environment that includes rocks and shell.
+They also live in a tough environment that includes rocks and shells.

 I have almost always considered popping corks in the realm of bait fishermen, and since I rarely if ever use bait, I never learned about them.
 That is until recently when I visited with Lane and Glynn of Midcoast Products, one of our Texas manufacturers.